itsthatguy/avatars-api-middleware/README.md

 _Consistently-linked avatar glory_ What?

-Whenever you make a request to Adorable Avatars, using a string like "abott@adorable.io," we give you an image for you to use on your page.
+Whenever you make a request to Adorable Avatars, using an identifier like "abott@adorable.io," we give you an image for you to use on your page.
 Most importantly, it's the same image!
 Every.
 Single.
 Time.